Avoiding Scalability Collapse by Restricting Concurrency: Evaluation

-The absolute performance of the AVL tree benchmark (in terms of the total throughput) with several locks is shown in \figref{fig:X6-2=avl-tree-with-delay-absolute-perf}. \figref{fig:X6-2=avl-tree-with-delay-absolute-perf}~(a) and~(b) show how the popular MCS lock~\cite{MS91} performs without GCR, with GCR and with GCR-NUMA, and how those locks compare to the recent Malthusian lock~\cite{Dice17}, which implements a concurrency restriction mechanism directly into the MCS lock.
+\textbf{Detailed performance of GCR on top of several locks:} The absolute performance of the AVL tree benchmark (in terms of the total throughput) with several locks is shown in \figref{fig:X6-2=avl-tree-with-delay-absolute-perf}. \figref{fig:X6-2=avl-tree-with-delay-absolute-perf}~(a) and~(b) show how the popular MCS lock~\cite{MS91} performs without GCR, with GCR and with GCR-NUMA, and how those locks compare to the recent Malthusian lock~\cite{Dice17}, which implements a concurrency restriction mechanism directly into the MCS lock.
 Locks in \figref{fig:X6-2=avl-tree-with-delay-absolute-perf}~(a) employ the spinning waiting policy, while those in \figref{fig:X6-2=avl-tree-with-delay-absolute-perf}~(b) employ the spin-then-park policy.
-In addition, \figref{fig:X6-2=avl-tree-with-delay-absolute-perf}~(c) and~(d) compare the performance achieved with the simple Test-Test-Set (ttas) lock and the POSIX pthread mutex lock, respectively, when used without GCR, with GCR and with GCR-NUMA.
-There is no a variant of a Malthusian lock integrated with the simple ttas or POSIX pthread mutex locks, so we do not include it in those two cases.
+In addition, \figref{fig:X6-2=avl-tree-with-delay-absolute-perf}~(c) and~(d) compare the performance achieved with the simple Test-Test-Set (TTAS) lock and the POSIX pthread mutex lock, respectively, when used without GCR, with GCR and with GCR-NUMA.
+The concurrency restriction mechanism of a Malthusian lock cannot be applied directly into the simple TTAS or POSIX pthread mutex locks, so we do not include a Malthusian variant in those two cases.

 With the spinning policy (\figref{fig:X6-2=avl-tree-with-delay-absolute-perf}~(a)), GCR has a small detrimental effect ($2\%$ slowdown for a single thread, and in general, at most $12\%$ slowdown) on the performance of MCS as long as the machine is not oversubscribed.
 This is because all threads remain running on their logical CPUs and the lock handoff is fast at the time that GCR introduces certain (albeit, small) overhead.
 The Malthusian lock performs similarly to (but worse than) GCR.
-MCS with GCR-NUMA, however, tops the performance chart as it limits the cost of cross-socket communication incurred by all other locks when the lock is handed off between threads running on different sockets.
+MCS with GCR-NUMA, however, tops the performance chart as it limits the amount of cross-socket communication incurred by other altrenatives when the lock is handed off between threads running on different sockets.
 The performance of the MCS and Malthusian locks plummets once the number of running threads exceeds the capacity of the machine.
 At the same time, GCR (and GCR-NUMA) are not sensitive to that as they park excessive threads, preserving the overall performance.
 In case of GCR-NUMA, for instance, this performance is close to the peak achieved with $10$ threads.

 The MCS and Malthusian locks with the spin-then-park policy exhibit a different performance pattern (\figref{fig:X6-2=avl-tree-with-delay-absolute-perf}~(b)).
 Specifically, the former shows poor performance at the relatively low number of threads.
 This is because as the number of threads grows, the waiting threads start quitting spinning and park, adding the overhead of unparking for each lock handoff.
 The Malthusian lock with its concurrency restriction mechanism avoids that.
 Yet, its performance is slightly worse than that of MCS with GCR.
 Once again, MCS with GCR-NUMA easily beats all other contenders.